-Every person with Down’s Syndrome is unique; an individual with his or her own characteristics and personalities.
+Every person with Down Syndrome is unique; an individual with his or her own characteristics and personalities.
 Their condition should not define them.

-A number of health conditions are associated with Down’s Syndrome however with the appropriate treatment and medical intervention, many children will overcome them.
+There are a number of health conditions associated with Down Syndrome however with the appropriate treatment and medical intervention, many children will overcome them and thrive.

-Most adults with Down’s Syndrome lead independent, fulfilling lives with college, employment and relationships a reality.
+Most adults with Down Syndrome lead independent, fulfilling lives with college, employment and relationships a reality.

-Thanks to the wealth of support and therapy now available, the negative perceptions and stereotypes of Down’s Syndrome are out of date and don’t reflect the lives of our children today.
+Thanks to the wealth of support and therapy now available, the negative perceptions and stereotypes of Down Syndrome are out of date and don’t reflect the lives of our children today.

 If you’d like to read more about Down’s Syndrome, please visit: